castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

     done_testing;

-## Ordering and Reducing
+## Ordering and paging

 The SQL language provides a number of ways to manipulate the data before building rows out of the results.
 Doing this work in the database instead of your Perl code is much more efficient.

-First we look at ordering and reducing.
+First we look at ordering or sorting the results, and reducing the number of rows returned.
 We can sort results based on any data values in the database, or manipulations of those values.
 The type of sorting we get depends on the data types in the columns.
-We can fetch all our users ordered by their usernames for display:
+For example, we can fetch all our users ordered by their usernames for display.

 The `order_by` attribute corresponds to the SQL keyword `ORDER BY`.
 Sorting can be done either ascending, with `-asc`, or descending with `-desc`.
+If neither asc or desc are supplied, the database default is usually ascending.
+With no `ORDER BY` clause at all, the return order of the results is undefined.

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");